Novage/p2p-media-loader/README.md

 **P2P Media Loader** is configured to use public **STUN** and **WebTorrent** servers by default.
 It means that it is not required to run any server-side software for the P2P network to function.

-## How it works
+## How It Works

-A web browser runs a video player integrated with **P2P Media Loader** library.
-An instance of **P2P Media Loader** is called **peer**.
-Many peers form the P2P network.
+A web browser runs a video player that integrates with the **P2P Media Loader** library.
+Each instance of the library is referred to as a **peer**, and collectively, many peers form the P2P network.

-**P2P Media Loader** starts to download initial media segments over HTTP(S) from source server or CDN.
-This allows beginning media playback faster.
-Also, in case of no peers, it will continue to download segments over HTTP(S) that will not differ from traditional media stream download over HTTP.
+**P2P Media Loader** initially downloads media segments over HTTP(S) from a source server or CDN to start media playback quickly.
+If no peers are available, it continues to download segments over HTTP(S), similar to a traditional media stream.

-After that **P2P Media Loader** sends media stream details and its connection details (ICE candidates) to WebTorrent trackers and obtains from them list of other peers that are downloading the same media stream.
+Subsequently, **P2P Media Loader** transmits media stream details and connection information (including ICE candidates) to WebTorrent trackers.
+These trackers provide a list of other peers who are accessing the same media stream.

-**P2P Media Loader** connects and starts to download media segments from the obtained peers as well as sharing already downloaded segments to them.
+**P2P Media Loader** then connects with these peers to download additional media segments and simultaneously shares segments that it has already downloaded.

-From time to time random peers from the P2P swarm download new segments over HTTP(S) and share them to others over P2P.
+Periodically, random peers in the P2P swarm download new segments over HTTP(S) and distribute them to others via P2P.

 ## Limitations